Skip to main content

 Brain Development

 The nervous system is made up of a wide variety of structures and cell types.
-During development, the nervous system is formed from only a few cells.
-Brain regions are progressively differentiated by regionalization.
+During development, the nervous system is formed from just a few cells.
+The brain regions become differentiated gradually through a phenomenon called regionalisation.
 The cells differentiate from each other according to their position in the developing nervous system.
-All of this is controlled by a set of genes that act in a very specific and coordinated way in time and space.
-These newly formed brain regions will then connect with each other and specialize in particular functions.
+This process is controlled by a set of genes that behave in a very specific and coordinated, timely way.
+These newly formed brain regions will then connect with each other and will specialise in specific functions.

-The team led by Bassem HASSAN is interested in the formation of neurons and neural networks during brain development.
-This team’s research has recently revealed essential mechanisms regulating the production of neurons through precise temporal control of the activity of certain essential proteins.
+Bassem Hassen’s research team studies the formation of neurons and neural networks during brain development.
+This team’s research recently uncovered essential mechanisms that regulate the production of neurons via precise temporal control of the activity of certain essential proteins.

 Brain Plasticity